kHarshit/poems/_texts/v-speech.md

 Assuredly, this applesauce of adverbs ain't too articulate, so let me simply add that it is my very good honor to meet you and you may call me A.

+*[abashed]: embarrassed or uneasy
+*[adept]: expert, having skill
+*[apathy]: absence of emotion, indifference *[affectation]: deliberate pretense
+*[apparition]: appearance of ghost-like figure *[antiquated]: extremely old
+*[aggravation]: annoyance, exasperation
+*[avowedly]: by open declaration
+*[asunder]: into pieces
+*[accursed]: under a curse
+*[acrid]: harsh and corrosive
+*[atrociously]: brutal, monstrous
+*[abhorrent]: detestable, repugnant, offensive *[avid]: enthusiastic, zealous
+*[accord]: accordance, agreement
+*[avengement]: avenge, revenge
+*[acrimony]: bitterness, acerbity, feud
+*[anointed]: chosen by or as if by divine intervention *[appositeness]: appropriateness
+*[absolve]: free from blame
+*[assiduous]: diligent, showing persistent effort *[accredited]: given official approval to act *[applesauce]: apple sauce

 <p align="center">&sect;</p>

 **B's speech**

 Behold, a beleagured, bathetic brigadier, cast as both the brigand and the beseiged by the backhandedness of fate.
 This bemasked countenance, no mere brocade of beauty, is a bastion of the ballot box, now barren, bereft.
-However, this brazen bestirring of a bygone bete noir stands born-again, and has made bond to blight these bumptious and bilious bugs buttressing baseness and burnishing the bestially brutal and bacchanalian breach of birthrights.
+However, this brazen bestirring of a bygone bete noire stands born-again, and has made bond to blight these bumptious and bilious bugs buttressing baseness and burnishing the bestially brutal and bacchanalian breach of birthrights.

 *[carves B into wall]*